Rominou34/papillon/README.md

 ## Installation

-You don't need to clone the whole repository, just the `stylesheets` folder.
-The `style.css` stylesheet automatically imports the `config.css` and the `classes.css` so there is no need to import all the files.
+You don't need to clone the whole repository, just the `src` folder.
+The `soft.css` stylesheet automatically imports all the files so there is no need to import them all in your HTML.
 Just copy the files inside your css / stylesheets folder, and do a basic stylesheet link:

-`<link rel="stylesheet" type="text/css" href="stylesheets/style.css">`
+`<link rel="stylesheet" type="text/css" href="css/soft.css">`

-**To learn about the role of each `.css` file, read the corresponding doc in the `/doc` folder**
+**To learn about the role of each `.css` file, read the corresponding doc in the `/doc/files` folder**